zenwork/bubblesub/README.md

 ***NOTE: This library is experimental!***

-This is a simple library that provides a light weight observable or pub/sub pattern that make the implementation of other common patterns easier :
+This is a simple library that provides an implemenation of the observable pattern the leverages the DOM and events to make implementing common patterns easier.

+The use-cases include:
-* Dependency injection
+* dependency injection
-* State Management
+* state management
-* Streaming of data
+* streaming of data
-* Inversion of control
+* inversion of control
-* Abstraction through service and factories
+* shared services and factories

-Bubblesub provides the common benefit of sharing services, factories, and data without having to tightly couple component construction.
-It can also be used to stream data.
+This work comes out of an urge to free JS/TS development from big frameworks.
 It is not meant as a silver bullet or a universal tool.
+But it is clear that there are some situations where being able to decouple providers from consumers makes sense.
+For example, a loosely coupled set of web components (based on the [specification](https://developer.mozilla.org/en-US/docs/Web/Web_Components) or otherwise) because it can be inconvenient or even bad design to maintain explicit dependencies.

+This approach is inspired from a talk by Justin Fagnani (@justinfugnani) who heads work on Polymer lit-element and lit-html.
+A recording can be found on youtube: [Polymer - Dependency Injection](https://youtu.be/6o5zaKHedTE)

+## Leveraging the DOM and events

-Bubblesub uses the DOM event for discovery and binding of dependencies.
+Bubblesub uses the DOM event for discovery and binding.
 A subscription fires an event up the DOM tree.
 If a matching publication exists up the DOM tree then a binding is established.
 Any time the Publication;s value changes the the subscriber is called

-When creating a set of loosely coupled web components (based on the [specification](https://developer.mozilla.org/en-US/docs/Web/Web_Components) or otherwise) it is often necessary for them to share common services or data.
-It can be inconvenient or even not desirable to maintain explicit dependencies.

 So...
 * Bubblesub uses bubbling events in the DOM to link subscribers and publishers